 At the beginning of the campout, hand each camper a sheet of red-dot stickers.
 Choose a word that kids are likely to say often, such as “tent” or “camping,” and make that word forbidden to say for one hour.

-As campers go about their activities, if one kid hears another say the forbidden word, he gives that player a mosquito bite (places a red dot on her).
-At the end of play, the camper with the most mosquito bites loses and has to remove the mosquito bites from the rest of the players.
+As the campers go about their activities, if one kid hears another say the forbidden word, he gives that player a mosquito bite (places a red dot on her).
+At the end of play, you can give a prize to the player with the fewest mosquito bites. the camper with the most mosquito bites has to... remove the mosquito bites from the rest of the players.

 02 of 10